 An automated ICM solution also helps in timely actionable insights to drive business decisions.
 It helps the analyst in identifying subtle motivational issues with the existing plan and supports the sales leadership in course correction.
 Such timely changes can drive the overall alignment of salesforce behavior with strategic corporate business objectives.
-While it may seem as an isolated business process in the vast sales domain, the ICM systems act as a pivot around which a detailed sales analytics practice grows.
+While it may seem like an isolated business process in the vast sales domain, the ICM systems act as a pivot around which a detailed sales analytics practice grows.
 Hence insights gained from sales compensation systems have a greater impact on overall sales operations.

-Implementing an automated ICM solution results in reduced operating expenses and increased net selling time which boosts top line revenue.
-The ICM solution reduces ambiguity in incentive compensation calculations and improves reliability of your plans.
+Implementing an automated ICM solution results in reduced operating expenses and increased net selling time which boosts top-line revenue.
+The ICM solution reduces ambiguity in incentive compensation calculations and improves the reliability of your plans.
 More importantly, an ICM solution creates an environment of trust reducing attrition rates and boosting salesperson morale.
 It also provides flexibility to implement new ideas in a timely manner to stay up to date with the dynamic business environment.

 Thoughts?
 Did we miss anything significant?
 Let us know in the comments below.

 In-house Development Vs Outsourcing: Overview of Pros and Cons